narical/openxcom-accuracy/README.md

 Uses modified code from SDL\_gfx (LGPL) with permission from author.

-## 'Hangars Reworked' fork
+## 'Rejected features' fork

+This is a fork from official master of OXCE+ which allows some new features which have been rejected by official OXCE+ developers.
+Currently there are 2 new features
+implemented:

+### More than 8 bases

+Now, player can choose the limit of available bases to build using a new entry in file 'openxcom.cfg':

+oxceMaxBases= maxNumBases

+Default is 8 bases.
+If more than the 8 visible bases, player can scroll bases miniview using RMB at the edges of the miniview.
+A blue arrow appears when there are more bases at either edge.

+### Hangars reworked
-OpenXcom "Hangars reworked" is a fork from official master of OXCE+ which allows some new features related to Hangars' behavior.
-In this fork, every hangar and craft has a "hangarType" tag, so a Hangar with an specific "hangarType" value can only store crafts with the same "hangarType". "hangaType" tag can be given at both, facilities and crafts, in their corresponding YAML ruleset.
+Every hangar and craft has a "hangarType" tag, so a Hangar with an specific "hangarType" value can only store crafts with the same "hangarType". "hangaType" tag can be given at both facilities and crafts, in their corresponding YAML ruleset.
 If no tag is given, that craft/hangar will have a "-1" default tag, so their behavior will be the same as in vanilla engine.
 Another feature added is the possibility of allocate more than 1 craft at an specific